 With the declining value of property, sellers are caught in the position of having to short sale on properties for which the sellers are not delinquent.
-How does a short sale in which a person has never been delinquent report?
+What is the impact of a short sale in which a person has never been delinquent report?

 A “short sale” is an agreement between you and your lender to sell the property for less than you owe on the mortgage.
 In most cases, the mortgage is then reported as “settled.”
 The term means that the debt was not paid in full as originally agreed.